imbottlebird/gcp_ml/README.md

 in your /home/haroldsoh/.bashrc ?
 [no] >>> yes

-To make use of Anaconda right away, source your bashrc:
+To make use of Anaconda right away, source your bashrc:<br>
 $ source ~/.bashrc

-#in case the jupyter notebook is not automatically installed, use the command line below to install.
+#in case the jupyter notebook is not automatically installed, use the command line below to install.<br>
 $ conda install notebook

 ### 5. Configure Jupyter Notebook setting